nebaughman/Katapult/README.md

 Consider [forking](https://help.github.com/articles/fork-a-repo/) Katapult and developing your app/api in a different directory structure.
 [Sync your fork](https://help.github.com/articles/syncing-a-fork/) for Katapult updates (and beware of breaking changes).

-> Contributions (issues, pull requests, general advice) are most welcome!
+> Contributions (pull requests, issue reports, general advice) are most welcome!

 ## Javalin Server

-The `srv` project integrates a number of components for building a REST API and hosting static pages (such as the Vue app).
+The `api` project integrates a number of components for building a REST API and hosting static pages (such as the Vue app).

 - **Modules:** Katapult includes a simple module system.
 Modules extend `KatapultModule` and are given the opportunity to augment the Javalin server upon startup.